APLMOOC/APLMOOC/docs/course/ch7/part3.md

 In APL, the 0th line of a function is called the _header line_.
 Here, you can specify your program's paramters and what variable it returns after exiting.
 The syntax is the same as when you run a function: a function `FUNC` that takes in a left argument `LEFT`, right argument `RIGHT`, and returns a result `RESULT` will have the header line `RESULT ← LEFT FUNC RIGHT`.
+We can also make the left argument optional by surrounding it with `{LEFT}` curly braces.

 Here's what it looks like for our code:
 ![A picture of the full dealing code in action](../assets/7_3_dealing.png)